espadrine/email-login/README.md

 for an email verification, and `session` to the session linked to the devices from which the verification was made.

+Unless there is an error, *you should set the user's token to the callback's `token` parameter*, as it may have changed by this operation.

 `authenticate(cookieToken, function(error, authenticated, session))` can be
 called for every request that require authentication.
 The browser that sends a `cookieToken` (a bit of a misnomer, since it doesn't have to be from a cookie)